 As I’m sure you’ve heard, one of the most suggested solutions to reignite passion and nurture desire is to go on a date night.
 However, that’s how you nurture love and closeness.
 After a date night filled with heart-to-hearts, you’re not likely to go home and have sex.
 You will probably go home and want to cuddle.
 So, a great way to go about this is to ask yourself: “When do I find my partner most attractive?”
 The answer to that will give you an idea of what you need to do more to reignite passion and desire.

-According to Esther Perel, a couples therapist, most couples find each other most attractive when they dress up to go out.
+According to Esther Perel, a marriage counselor, most couples find each other most attractive when they dress up to go out.
 When they are at a party with their partner and their partner makes everyone laugh.
 When they are on a business trip or playing sports.
 These are the moments that ignite the passion we long for.

 By embracing the novelty and surprise that comes with distance and unpredictability, you can reignite passion in your relationship.